|

 at first glance but have a long dorsal spine located directly above the eyes and

-leathery skin with small granules or bristles.
+leathery skin covered by small granules or bristles.
 They have sharp incisiform

 teeth and eat a variety of invertebrates.
-They swim by undulating the soft
+They swim by rapidly undulating the soft

-dorsal and anal fins, using the caudal fin for short bursts of speed.
-Some
+dorsal and anal fins, reserving the tail for short bursts of speed.

 |